abhishek-global/abhishek-global/README.md

-- 👋 Hi, I’m @abhishek-global
+- 👋 Hi, I’m @abhishek
 - 👀 I’m interested in BI development
-- 🌱 I’m currently learning Power BI & Python
+- 🌱 I’m currently learning Power BI, SQL & Python
-- 💞️ I’m looking to collaborate on Power BI
+- 💞️ I’m looking to collaborate on SQL and Power BI
-- 📫 How to reach me (will update this very soon)
+- 📫 How to reach me : will update it soon

 <!---
 abhishek-global/abhishek-global is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.